davidosomething/dotfiles/nvim/README.md

 ![nvim screenshot][screenshot]

 > pictured: Neovim in [WezTerm] with font [Maple Mono] and [vim-colors-meh].
-> Tabline: the cwd is a project root; `dev` branch; there is one dirty buffer out of four total; and we are connected to nvim.sock
+> Tabline: the cwd is a project root; `dev` branch; there is one dirty buffer out of four total; and we are connected to the shared nvim socket
 > Winbar: Tree-sitter highlighting is enabled, orange filenames are dirty files, and there are no diagnostic issues.
 > Signs: [gitsigns] is active.
 > Status: Normal mode; `type` is searched with one occurrence found; ruler